-Japan Plans War against the United States | Mlitary Readiness in the United States, to June 1941 | Steps Toward War, July to December 1941 | The Attack at Pearl Harbor and the Philippines | Passion, Rumors and Myth in the United States | Internment of Japanese-Americans
+Japan Plans War against the United States | Military Readiness in the United States, to June 1941 | Steps Toward War, July to December 1941 | The Attack at Pearl Harbor and the Philippines | Passion, Rumors and Myth in the United States | Internment of Japanese-Americans

 Admiral Yamamoto.
 Click for details.

 With Germany threatening Britain, Japan's strategists saw Britain as too occupied to defend its interests in East Asia.
-There was the problem of the Americans, but on July 2, Japan's leaders met at one of their Imperial Conferences and decided not to be deterred by the possibility of war with the United States in fulfilling their ambitions.
+There was the problem of the Americans.
+But, on July 2, Japan's leaders met at one of their Imperial conferences and decided not to be deterred by the possibility of war with the United States in fulfilling their ambitions.
 They affirmed their commitment to victory in China and to building a "Co-Prosperity Sphere" in East Asia.

-The Japanese bargained with the weakened French and won permission to move into northern Vietnam, which they did on September 22.
+The Japanese bargained with the weakened French and won permission from them to move into northern Vietnam, which they did on September 22.
 From here they began bombing southwest China, adding to their blockade against Chiang Kai-shek's forces.
 Hirohito was bothered by what he saw as his nation acting dishonorably, "like a thief after a fire," taking advantage of France after its defeat.
 But he went along with it, not wishing to be out-of-step with what was seen as necessary for Japan's war effort.

 Hoping to cripple Britain, Germany was trying to encourage Japan to move against the British at Singapore – the island and naval base at the southern tip of the Malay Peninsula.
 Germany's foreign minister, Ribbentrop, advised Japan's military attaché in Berlin that while moving south "the best way to keep America out of the war" would be not declaring war.

 In early 1941 Yamamoto announced to his colleagues that simultaneous with Japan's invasion of Southeast Asia and the unhappy event of a war with the United States, Japan should cripple America's Pacific fleet by an air offensive.
-This he believed would damage American civil and military morale, perhaps to the point of rendering the Americans helpless and would prevent the U.S. from launching "disturbing air strikes" against Japanese cities.
+This he believed would damage American civil and military morale, perhaps to the point of rendering the Americans helpless and would prevent the US from launching "disturbing air strikes" against Japanese cities.
 Such a mission against the Americans, Yamamoto admitted, would be risky and, with much at stake, divine assistance would be needed.

-Copyright © 2000-2011 by Frank E. Smitha.
+Copyright © 2000-2014 by Frank E. Smitha.
 All rights reserved.xxx